8 steps on how to prevent MailChimp emails going to Spam?

 If you know anything that we have missed, please let us know how we can improve this article and help prevent MailChimp emails going to spam.

-Finally, if you need help with your emails or MailChimp, send us an email below.
+Finally, if you need help with MailChimp integration or your email marketing, send us an email below.
 We’ll provide you with our best knowledge and web resources.